 Patricia was a standout offensive lineman at R.P.I., playing both center and guard.
 He helped his senior class to an overall record of 31-8 and the Engineers won three ECAC Championships during his collegiate career.
 PERSONAL

 Matt Patricia was born on Sept.
 13, 1974 and was raised in Sherrill, N.Y.
 He attended Vernon-Verona-Sherrill Central School, where he lettered in football and wrestling.
 He earned his bachelor’s degree in aeronautical engineering from R.P.I. and later earned a master’s degree in education from the University of Massachusetts.
-Matt and his wife, Raina, were married in the summer of 2009 and have a son, Dominic.
+Matt and his wife Raina, have two sons, Dominic and Dante.